openrestaurant/restaurant/README.md

 The Open Restaurant Distribution has everything you need to kickstart your restaurant website.

-It comes with a menu management system, a reservation system, a customizable blog and events management.
+It comes with a menu management system, a reservation system, a customizable blog, events management and a responsive theme.

-It also has a responsive theme that can be easily customized.

 ## Features